btisystems/resource-adapter-training/README.md

 Start Coding
 ---------------

-With your IDE of choice, import this maven project.
+With your IDE of choice, import this maven project, and run the [NetworkElementsHelloWorld](./src/main/java/com/btisystems/pronx/training/NetworkElementsHelloWorld.java) example.